kig/rpi-car-control/README.md

 To use a SSH tunnel server, edit `/etc/rpi-car-control/env.sh` and change the line `RPROXY_SERVER=` to `RPROXY_SERVER=my.server.address`.

+## Controls

+The circle on the left is the accelerator indicator, and the circle on the right is the steering indicator.
+The bar in the bottom middle is the reversing distance indicator.
+The sensor data readout is at top left.

+The controls are defined near the bottom of `html/main.js`.

+### Touch controls

+* Use left thumb to accelerate and reverse, right thumb to steer.

+### Keyboard controls

+* Use arrow keys to drive.
+* The numbers `1`-`4` control front lights intensity and `0` turns the rear lights on and off.
+* The `z` key blinks the left front light, the `c` key blinks the right front light and the `x` key turns off the blinkers.

+## Requirements

+The app is very modular, so you can run the app without an actual car or camera.
+And just play with a web page with controls that do nothing.

+If you wire up the motors, you should be able to drive.
+If you wire up the lights, they should light up.

+Wire up the sensors and you should start seeing sensor data in the HUD.

+Add a camera and you'll see a live video stream.

 ## Wiring

 See `control/car.py` and `sensors/sensors_websocket.py` for the pin definitions.
 The VCC and GND connections have been left out.
 Just remember to use the correct voltage when wiring those.